wolframkriesing/site-stitcher/content/blog-posts/2020/11/28-resource-timing-part1/index.md

 available, details might become another blog post in this series.

 ## Query the Data
-The `name` is the URL of the resource the website loaded and the API measured the rsource timing for.
+The `name` is the URL of the resource the website loaded and the API measured the resource timing for.
 Let me sum up, by looking at the part of the API seen so far.
+In the following I wrote two lines of JavaScript to extract `name` and `duration`, so we can see which resource/URL (`name`) took how long to load (`duration`).

-In the following I wrote two lines of JavaScript, that you can try out on the console of your browser and see what kind of results you are getting.
-Feel free to copy line by line and see what you are getting.
+You can try it out on the console of your browser and see what kind of results you are getting.
+Feel free to copy line by line.

 ```js
 > // Read all resource that our website has loaded.